-You are indeed on a journey, and this journey will lead you to places you never considered going.
-It will lead you to people you never expected meeting.
-Some of those places are great, and many of those people are good, caring people.
-They will offer their hands to keep you steady and help guide your decisions as you explore the world of Duchenne.
+You are indeed on a new path which will lead you to new places.
+It will lead you to people you never expected to meet.
+Some of those places will be very helpful and you will find good, caring people.
+They will help keep you steady and guide your decisions as you explore the world of Duchenne and Becker.

 At first, it may feel like the sun will never shine again.
-But slowly, as you wake up each morning in this new world, you will put one foot in front of the other.
-However shakily, however uncertainly, you will regain some balance, and your strength will return.
+But slowly, as you wake up each morning in this new world, you will put one foot in front of the other and however unstable and uncertain you feel, you will regain some balance, and your strength will return.

-Some people in your life may not understand your Duchenne journey.
+Some people in your life may not understand Duchenne and Becker.
 They may slowly drift away.
-Others will welcome your journey as their own.
+Others will welcome you and your family as their own.
 They will stay close and offer to help.
-Family, friends, doctors, nurses, and physical therapists will become partners and advocates - a vital support system.
-And, as in any new place, you will connect with these previously unknown people.
+Family, friends, doctors, nurses, and physical therapists will become partners and advocates-a vital support system.
+And, as in any new place, you will connect with these new friends.
 They will come into your life and help in unexpected ways.
-These new friends will feel like family.
+They will become family.

-The world of Duchenne is a challenging place - full of frustration and surprise, obstacles and wonder, sadness and joy.
-In this new world, yes, you will find tears.
-But I can promise, too, that you will once again find your smile.
+The world of Duchenne and Becker is a challenging place - full of frustration and surprise, obstacles and wonder, sadness and joy.
+In this new world, yes, you will find tears, but I can promise that you will once again find your smile.